Here is a quick recap of industry related headlines over the last week:

 Longer Term Used Returns Projections

-With the reduction in retail and fleet sales over the next several years, we project approximately 75k used units per month less in the market in 2023, compared to previously projected returns.
+With the reduction in retail and fleet sales over the next several years, we project a substantial decrease of available used inventory in the years to come.
+The graph below illustrates the numbers of returned vehicles up to 8-years-old.
 This lower level of used inventory will be beneficial to used car prices as supply will be limited, helping to bolster valuations.